Best small business marketing books

 22. The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage

 You’re likely familiar with Daymond John of Shark Tank, but you might not be familiar with his journey to success.
 John’s path from selling T-shirts on the streets to building a multi-billion-dollar brand is chronicled in The Power of Broke.
-Other business owners who started pennilessly and made it large are also included in the book.
+Other business owners who started pennilessly and made it large are also included in this small business marketing book.

 24. They ask you answer (Marcus Sheridan)